 This more inclusionary political settlement produced a number of important changes in Indonesia's education policies and their implementation.
 First, it led to a marked increase in government spending on education.
 The collapse of the New Order saw a renewed push by both technocratic and progessive elements to persuade the government to increase its education spending (Triaswati et al 2001: 104-105; World Bank 1998: 113; Soedijarto 2008).
-The amendment of Indonesia's 1945 Constitution between 1999 and 2002 provided an opportunity for these elements to push their demands for change forward.
+The amendment of Indonesia's 1945 Constitution between 1999 and 2002 provided an opportunity for these elements to push their demands for change forward, particularly those seeking a big increase in government education spending.
 Soedijarto, a professor from Jakarta State University, one of the country's main teacher training colleges, and the head of the Association of Indonesian Education Scholars (ISPI), was a key figure in these meetings.
-He was a member of the MPR as a 'functional group' representative for the education sector.
-Soedijarto initially proposed that the Constitution should require governments to spend at least 4 percent of GDP on education but eventually a consensus emerged that 20 percent of the budget was a more reliable and workable basis for calculating spending levels (Soedijarto 2008: 350-351).7 Following the Constitutional amendment, the government revised the country's main education law by passing Law No. 20 on a national education system in 2003.
-Article 49 of this Law stipulated that the national government and local governments should allocate 20% of their public budget for education.
+He was a 'functional group' representative for the education sector on the People's Consultative Assembly (MPR), the body with the authority to amend the 1945 Constitution.
+Soedijarto initially proposed that the Constitution should require governments to spend at least 4 percent of GDP on education but eventually a consensus emerged within the MPR that 20 percent of the budget was a more reliable and workable basis for calculating spending levels (Soedijarto 2008: 350-351).
+While technocratic elements supported increased public spending on education, it is unlikely that they were on board with this amendment-indeed, as we will see below, within a few years, prominent technocratic figures in government were openly opposing its implementation citing concerns about its fiscal implications.
+Nevertheless, following the Constitutional amendment, the national parliament revised the country's main education law by passing Law No. 20 on a national education system in 2003.
+Article 49 of this Law stipulated that the national government and local governments should allocate 20% of their respective budgets for education.

 Second, this more inclusionary political settlement led to a marked decentralisation of authority over education policy-making and its implementation.
 The country's decentralisation laws devolved policy-making authority over education to the district/municipality level, except with respect to higher education which remained centralised.
 They also transferred a substantial amount of resources from the centre to the districts.
 The extent to which individual districts benefitted financially from decentralisation varied enormously from district to district, with those in resource rich areas and areas where there were good sources of local revenue doing the best.
 But in general, district governments became much better placed, both in terms of policy-making authority and financial capacity, to pursue their own goals and objectives in relation to education policy and its implementation than in the past (Kristiansen and Pratikno 2006).
 The central government also introduced a policy of school-based management (SBM), supporting this with a new school grant scheme-also aimed at realising the country's long-held ambition of achieving free basic education-called School Operational Assistance (BOS).
-The move to SBM also saw the introduction of school committees (komite sekolah) and district-level Education Boards (Dewan Pendidikan) as mechanisms to facilitate parental participation in school and district decision-making (Irawan et al 2004: 73).
+The move to SBM also saw the introduction of school committees (komite sekolah) and district-level Education

-7 Andrew Rosser, Interview, Jakarta, November 2012.
+8 Andrew Rosser, Interview, Jakarta, November 2012.